Contact us

 Surgical hysteroscopy

-It is performed in cases where a problem has been diagnosed in the uterine cavity that requires surgical treatment.
-This procedure is usually performed under anesthesia in an operating room.
+This procedure is performed when a problem has been identified within the uterine cavity that requires surgical intervention.
+It is typically carried out under anesthesia in an operating room setting.

 Laparoscopy

-A surgical procedure performed under general anesthesia in an operating room.
-After the abdomen is inflated with air, an optical fiber connected to a camera and a screen is inserted into the abdominal cavity through a small hole in the navel area.
-This examination allows direct visualization of the pelvic organs: uterus, fallopian tubes, and ovaries and/or other pathologies that may affect fertility.
-In cases where a problem that can be corrected/treated is found, additional sleeves are inserted into the abdominal cavity through which medical equipment used to perform the surgery can be passed.
+Laparoscopy is a surgical procedure performed under general anesthesia in an operating room.
+After the abdomen is gently inflated with gas, a thin optical fiber connected to a camera and monitor is inserted through a small incision near the navel.
+This allows for direct visualization of the pelvic organs, including the uterus, fallopian tubes, and ovaries, as well as the detection of other conditions that may impact fertility.

 The clarification process for men: